projectacrn/acrn-hypervisor/doc/tutorials/rtvm_performance_tips.rst

    .. note::
-      If an ICR access is inevitable within the RT critical section, be aware of the extra 3~4 microsecont latency for each access.
+      If an ICR access is inevitable within the RT critical section, be aware of the extra 3~4 microsecond latency for each access.

 Tip: Create and initialize the RT tasks at the beginning to avoid runtime access to control registers.
    Accessing Control Registers is another cause of a VM-exit.
 An ACRN access